Image via Canva

 A file photo

-Local taxpayers are also on the hook to cover millions more in related shortfalls as well as likely eventually make up the loss of $3.5 million cyberheisted from the pension fund for reasons ultimately care of lax practices on the pension board and city’s email system.
+Local taxpayers are also on the hook to cover millions more in related as well as other shortfalls, including the likelihood of eventually having to cover the loss of $3.5 million cyberheisted successfully from the employee pension fund for reasons ultimately facilitated by lax practices of the pension board and the mismanagement of the city’s email system.

-And as for the additionally projected 40% of the expected 10% spending increase, such is expected to be care of the usual free spending ways of Mayor Koch.
+And as for the additionally projected 40% of the expected upwards of a 10% spending increase in FY 2026, such is expected to be substantially care of the usual free spending ways of Mayor Koch.

-In any event, as well as again, Mayor Koch is scheduled to commence his budget presentations at 7:30 pm Monday nIght in the City Council chamber as well as expected to be broadcast live on QATV and so possible for those who prefer to watch safely from a distance.
+In any event, as well as again, Mayor Koch is scheduled to commence his budget presentations at 7:30 pm Monday night in the city council chamber as well as expected to be concurrently broadcast live on QATV and so make it possible for those who prefer to watch safely from a distance.

 QQ disclaimer